 Did you know that there is a sumo school on the Ryogoku Kokugikan sumo stadium grounds in Tokyo?
 The sumo school is a facility that teaches and educates newcomer rikishi, or sumo wrestlers, helping them learn the basics of sumo and develop the physical and mental strength needed for training in a sumo stable.

-The sumo school that is normally only accessible by the new wrestlers and those teaching them, will be specially opened to the public for this one time opportunity.
+The sumo school that is normally only accessible by the new wrestlers and those teaching them, is specially opened to the public for these tours.
 You will have the chance to learn all about the history of sumo, daily life of the wrestlers at the school, and much more from an established and honorable Oyakata(sumo stable master) and other wrestlers right in the rooms where the wrestlers study daily.
-And you will even get to witness a demonstration from currently active sumo wrestlers!
+And you will even get to witness a demonstration from currently active sumo wrestlers, as well as try your hand at it yourself!

 📍Meet up: JR Ryogoku Station West Gate